ProtoconNet/mitum-py-util/README.md

 'mitum-currency' supports various kinds of operations, but 'mitum-py-util' will provide these frequently used operations.

-In addition, 'mitum-py-util' provides two operations of 'mitum-data-blocksign',
+In addition, 'mitum-py-util' provides two operations of 'mitum-document'.

-* `Create-Documents` creates an document with filehash.
-* `Sign-Documents` signs the document.

-And it supports 4 document types and two operations of 'mitum-blockcity',

-* `User Document` about user data.
-* `Land Document` about renting.
-* `Vote Document` about voting.
-* `History Document` about document histories.

-* `Create-Documents` creates an document with id.
+* `Create-Documents` creates an document.
-* `Update-Documents` updates the state of documents.
+* `Update-Documents` update the state of the document.

+And now, this sdk supports two models implemented based on 'mitum-document', `mitum blocksign` and `mitum blockcity`.

+'mitum blocksign' provides one more additional operation, `Sign-Documents`.

+Available document types for each model are like below.

+* Use only one document type, 'blocksign' document for 'mitum blocksign'.
+* Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.

 ### Generator